fdbeirao/LinqPadMiniUnitTests/README.md

 * Use attributes to mark functions as tests (like MSTest [TestMethod] attribute);
 * Create an Assert class/namespace to facilitate asserts (like every unit test framework has!);
 * Allow Tests to explicitly fail with an exception (like MSTest [ExpectedException] attribute);
-* Come up with a way to capture the console output for each test separetly;
+* Come up with a way to capture the console output for each test separately;